Parallel-in-Time/pySDC/pySDC/tutorial/step_6/README.rst

 Step-6: Advanced PFASST controllers
 ===================================

-We discuss controller implementations and features besides the standard classic and serial PFASST controller in this step.
+We discuss controller implementations, features and parallelization of PFASST controller in this step.

 Part A: The nonMPI controller
 ------------------------------------------